SamThilmany/JupyterLab-with-R--Docker-Environment/README.md

 Congratulations!
 You now have a fully functional JupyterLab environment with R as the default language.
 Start creating new notebooks, analyzing data, and utilizing the power of R and its rich ecosystem of packages.

 #### Additional Notes
-- To stop the JupyterLab session and the Docker container, press `Ctrl + C` on Windows and `CMD + C` on macOS in the terminal where the container is running or click the "Stop"-button on the "Containers" pane in the Docker Desktop app.
+- To stop the JupyterLab session, type `Ctrl + C` in the terminal where the container is running.
+Then type `docker-compose down` to stop the Docker container.
+You can now close the Docker Desktop app.
-- To start the container again in the future, repeat Step 3 or click the "Play"-button on the "Containers" pane in the Docker Desktop app.
+- To start the container again in the future, open the Docker Desktop app and repeat Step 3.
 - Your notebooks will be saved in the `/Users/your_username/path_to_install/JupyterLab-with-R--Docker-Environment/notebooks/` directory on your local machine, enabling easy access and collaboration.

 Enjoy your productive data science journey with the **JupyterLab Environment for Statistical Analysis using R**!
 If you encounter any issues or have any questions, please feel free to reach out via GitLab Issues.
 Happy coding!